apmlabs/ace-box/user-skel/ansible/roles/demo-monaco-gitops/files/repos/monaco/README.md

 1. Perform a Monaco dry-run of the new project
 2. Apply the new project to a Validation environment (staging)
 3. An Approval step will show like the screenshot below.
 The idea here is that now you verify in your Dynatrace environment that you like the new config - Check it out and see management zones, application, synthetic tests, ... created.
 If you have missed this validation step (there is a 3 min timeout), then relaunch the pipeline.
-4. When approved, it will now create a Pull Request in Gitea to merge these changes back into the `master branch`
+4. When approved, it will now create a Pull Request in Gitea to merge these changes back into the `main branch`

 ![Onboarding pipeline progress](assets/jenkins_onboarding_progress.png)

-Go back into Gitea and open the `ace/monaco` branch.
+Go back into Gitea and open the `demo/monaco-gitops` repository.
 Notice that a new Pull Request was opened:

 ![Pull Request](assets/gitea_pullrequest.png)